WeMakeMachines/loomse/README.md

 *Interactive storytelling for the modern web*

 ## What is Loom?
 Loom is an open-source application built in JavaScript, HTML5 and CSS3.
 With Loom, content creators can tell interactive stories over the modern web.
 Create your script in Loom, tell multiple tales.

 ## Dependencies
 ### Development
 Developing within the Loom framework requires
--npm
+- npm
--babel (for compiling ES6)
+- babel (for compiling ES6)
--sass
+- sass
--rollup (for building)
+- rollup (for building)

 ### Production
 - npm
 - es6-promise-polyfill

 ## Installation
 Download and run:

 ```